 In the West, while many people use Tibetan singing bowls simply as attractive sounds or chimes to note the time or gather the attention of a group of people, they are most strongly associated with the practice of meditation.

-To use a singing bowl to begin and guide your meditation
+How to use a singing bowl to begin and guide your meditation

 Set the bowl on a cushion or pad on a stable surface near you.
 Strike the bowl once.
 Concentrate on the sound as it diminishes, letting yourself focus on the sound until you can’t hear it any more.